 Similarly, Why do I keep thinking about my childhood trauma?

 Trauma memories are assumed to be fragmented and preserved throughout the mind, maybe as a method of buffering the intense emotions connected with what occurred.
 It is thought that thinking about the experience over and again can assist the mind comprehend and absorb what occurred.

-Also, it is asked, Does childhood trauma ever go away?
+Also, it is asked, Childhood Trauma ever go away?

 Yes, it is possible to recover from unresolved childhood trauma.
 Seek help from a therapist who is skilled in psychoanalysis or psychodynamics.
 A therapist who is familiar with the influence of traumatic childhood events on adult life.

 Secondly, How do I stop thinking about past trauma?